dribdat/docs/docs/deploy.md

 This document contains additional information on deploying dribdat.

-# Deployment guide
+# Quick Start

-The following section details environment variables you can add to tweak your installation.
+The following section details various options for installation, followed by environment variables you can use to tweak your installation.
 See also the [README](https://github.com/dribdat/dribdat#quickstart) guide, and our new frontend microservice [Backboard](https://github.com/dribdat/backboard).

 ## With Python